avinashbabudonthu/core-java-practice/notes/notes.md

 * Inheritance
 * Polymorphism

+### Encapsulation
+* Binding the data with its related functionalities
+* Example of encapsulation is `class` where we bind variables and methods

+### Inheritance
+* Making the properties of one object available to another object

 ### Polymorphism
 * process of defining multiple functionalities with the same name with in the same class or sub class
 * Types